switchroyale/vallenato.js/README.md

 # vallenato.js
-A simple jquery accordion to spice up your website content.
+A simple jQuery accordion to spice up your website content.

 ## Dependencies
 This script requires jQuery to function.